rosejn/jetpack/README.md

 JetPack uses the [component](https://github.com/stuartsierra/component) library to manage component lifecycles and allow for smooth repl driven development.

+### Setup

+Install the less compiler to make the production css:

+    $ npm install less -g

 ### Usage

 To develop your site: